-Make sure to take some time to explore the old town during your stay in Lübeck.
-There is something for everyone - for culture and literature lovers as well as for history and art enthusiasts.
-A guided tour will take you through small and crooked alleys to beautiful backyards off the beaten track.
-During the tour, you will visit Lübeck's seven church towers, several museums and exhibitions and will also have the chance to try some culinary specialties of the Hanseatic city.
+Make sure to plan in enough time for a tour of Lübeck's old town during your stay in the city.
+Culture and literature lovers will fall in love with this town as well as history and art enthusiasts.
+A guided tour takes you through small and crooked alleys to beautiful backyards off the beaten track.
+Of course, the tour also includes Lübeck's 7 church towers, several museums and a taste of Lübeck's culinary specialities.

-The beautiful town of Travemünde is an especially recommendable day trip destination - best reached by boat via the Trave river.
-Throughout the year, but especially during the warm summer months, we recommend an excursion to the Baltic Sea.
-Relax on one of the marvellous beaches and discover the surrounding fishing villages.
+An especially popular day-trip destination is the beautiful town of Travemünde.
+It is best reached by boat via the river Trave.
+All around the year, but during the warm summer months in particular, we highly recommend an excursion to the Baltic Sea.
+Relax at one of the marvellous beaches and explore the surounding fishing villages.

-When visiting Lübeck, there is no way around the city's specialty: Try the original Lübeck marzipan at Niederegger's House of Marzipan and take some home to enjoy later.
-A café from 1806 is located on the first floor.
-Visit the permanent exhibition on the second floor to learn more about the almond-sugar mix.
+When visiting Lübeck, there is no way around the city's speciality: Try the original Lübeck marzipan at Niederegger's House of Marzipan and take some home to enjoy later.
+A café from the year 1806 is located on the first floor.
+Visit the permanent exhibition on the second floor to learn more about the delicious mixture of almonds and sugar.

 Lübeck is the hometown of the writers Heinrich and Thomas Mann.
 Buddenbrook House was dedicated to them and puts a special focus on the Thomas Mann's famous novel "Buddenbrooks".
-An impressive literature exhibition is waiting to be discovered behind the baroque façade.
+An impressive literature exhibition awaits you behind the baroque façade.